Rohith04MVK/Fashion-MNIST/README.md

 # Steps to run it on your machine.
 **Note**: You need anaconda installed to use this well.

-- Clone the repo : `git clone https://github.com/Rohith04MVK/Fashion-MNIST`
+- Clone the repo: `git clone https://github.com/Rohith04MVK/Fashion-MNIST`
-- Create a virtualenv : `conda create -n fashion_mnist python=3.8.5`
+- Create a virtualenv: `conda create -n fashion_mnist python=3.8.5`
 - Activate the environment: `conda activate fashion_mnist`
 - Install the requirements: `pip install -r requirements.txt`
 - Run the main file: `python makePredictions.py`